 - Lack of insulation: The “garage” sections of these trailers do tend to lack the insulation you might find in other types of RVs.
 These areas can get quite hot or cold in extreme temperatures.

 - The vapors: Keeping motorcycles and ATVs in toy haulers can cause some gas fumes to circulate to the living area.
-Some models are equipped with a “vapor wall” that separate the living quarters from the garage area.
+Some models are equipped with a “vapor wall” that separates the living quarters from the garage area.

 - The price tag: Because their built to carry heavier cargo, toy haulers can be more expensive than similar RVs without the cargo capacity.